tus/tus-resumable-upload-protocol/protocol.md

 This extension will define how to upload several chunks of a file in parallel in order to overcome the throughput limitations of individual tcp connections.

-### Metadata

-This extension will define how to provide meta information when uploading files.

 ### Streams